nexcess/nexcess-api-docs/CloudAccount.md

   "install_app": "on"
 }
 ```
+__Payload 1__

 - `domain` is the domain name for the cloud account we will create.
-This is a required field and takes any valid (looking) domain name including subdmains.
+This is a required field and takes any valid (looking) domain name including sub-domains.
 - `app_id` is the Nexcess id for the application you want to install See 'Listing Applications' to get a list of the available `app_id` values.
 This is a required filed and the value must be a valid application id.
 - `package_id` is the Nexcess id for the server package you want to spin up.
 See 'Listing Packages' to get a list of available `package_id` values.
 This is a required field and the value must be a valid package id.
-- `cloud_id` is the Nexcess id for the cloud (datacenter) you want to spin up your new account within.
+- `cloud_id` is the Nexcess id for the cloud (data center) you want to spin up your new account within.
 See 'Listing Clouds' to get a list of available `cloud_id` values.
 This is a required field and the value must be a valid cloud id.
 - `install_app` tells the system whether or not to actually install the application you requested or just prepare the server for it's install.
 This is an optional field.
 If it is not present, then "off" is assumed.
 If it is present and the value specified is "on" then the application will be installed.

-> Note that this is an HTTP POST. (`-x POST`).
-If you  leave off the POST and instead issue a GET, the data will be ignored and the call will return a payload listing all existing Cloud Accounts for the account that owns the key.
-This is, of course, not the response we are interested in when trying to create a cloud account.

 ```shell
 curl -v -X POST '__URL__/cloud-account' \